 “It was a dark time but it was also very good for me to experience that,” she explains of her first taste of the industry.
 Undertaking an internship at what was then Avicii’s label, she found that the worlds of house and EDM weren’t where she belonged, either.
 Entering into the music business as a topline vocalist, she achieved high profile collaborations under a separate name—and millions of streams in the process.*

 But the relentless sessions with all-male producers began to grate on her.
 She knew she was capable of both the production and the vocals.
 “I was like, I can’t do this any more—having all these dudes mansplaining, sitting with their spread legs,” she says.
 “I was just so frustrated.
 When you have a really clear vision yourself, it’s difficult to compromise.”

 “I always had this voice inside me—society’s voice—that was like ‘No, you can’t, ‘cos you’re a girl, that’s for the boys’.”
-One particularly bad session with a producer (“I felt the whole panic that you feel when you think you’re not good enough“) led her to develop a whole new guise; Becky & The Birds.
+One particularly bad session with a producer (“I felt the whole panic that you feel when you think you’re not good enough“) led her to develop a whole new guise; Becky and the Birds.

 Into that EP, she’s decanted her prior frustrations with the music business, as well as the darkness of her depressive period.
 The result; a genre-spanning blend of lush electronics, nods to trip-hop and ‘90s R&B, stitched together with soul-stirring spoken word vocal samples and noises plucked from nature.